September 4, 2020

 QR codes are one of the most versatile ways to accept payments.
 With Pomelo Pay, for example, you can use both static and dynamic QR codes.

-Your customers can therefore complete payments without you even being present, which helps speed up payments and allows you to serve more customers.
+With static and dynamic QR codes, your customers can therefore complete payments without you even being present which helps speed up payments and allows you to serve more customers.

 QR code payments allow businesses of all sizes to accept Visa, Mastercard, Google Pay and Apple Pay at favourable rates, and all from one centralised system.